OpenTOPAS/OpenTOPAS/OpenTOPAS_quickStart_forMacOS.md

 > [!WARNING]
 > We recommend macOS version 14.0 (Sonoma) or higher.
 Furthermore these instructions are only compatible with `qt@5` (see the warnings in Step 6 to ensure that `qt@6` is not installed on your system).
 We take no responsibility for users who wish to proceed with `qt@6` already installed on their system.

-### Steps 1-3 are used to prepare your system for installation of OpenTOPAS.
+> [!NOTE]
+> **Steps 1-3 are used to prepare your system for installation of OpenTOPAS**.
 Run these steps from a "terminal" window (found in the Utilities subfolder of the Applications folder on your system) when logged in as a user with administrative privileges (a so-called super user or su).

 > [!TIP]
 > You can skip steps 1 and 2 if your system has XCode and Homebrew.
 You can check for this by entering the command `which xcode-select` for XCode and `which brew` for Homebrew.
 If the command is available the system will respond, showing you where it is installed on your system.

-### Step 1
+## Step 1
 Download [XCode](https://apps.apple.com/fr/app/xcode/id497799835?l=en-GB&mt=12), which can be found on the Mac App Store, then enter the following command to install xcode-select (you can copy commands from here and paste them to your terminal):

         sudo xcode-select --install

-### Step 2
+## Step 2
 Install [Homebrew](https://brew.sh/).
 Access the Homebrew website given in Step 2 from your web browser then copy and paste the installation command provided near the top of the website page into your terminal; e.g.:

         /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"